Technical overview of Jahia

 End users may see Jahia as a product, but for developers and integrators it is a powerful integration platform that they configure and extend to fit a wide variety of needs.
 Here is a sample of different types of customization tasks.

-Integration and personalization of:
+Development and integration of:

 - logic parts (rules, filters, actions, and classes)